Scientific Aide - Amphibian Recovery

 - Provides the basic daily and routine needs of AWR rescue, conservation/recovery, welfare, and other research project(s) to meet laboratory, diagnostic, monitoring/tracking, data processing and stewardship, and similar research project activity requirements which may include some or all of the below:

-- Assigned Area: Assist in species headstarting, propagation, and genetic management through routine care and management tasks for animals, plants, or biological samples within the Biodiversity Building to ensure optimal conditions of the experimental organisms
+- Assist in species rescue, headstarting, propagation, and genetic management through routine care and management tasks for animals, plants, or biological samples within the Biodiversity Building to ensure optimal conditions of the experimental organisms.

-- Secondary areas, as needed: Assist in field research and recovery programs including visual encounter and transect surveys, setting and collection of live capture and camera traps, animal handling and measurement of wild animals, and other experimental tasks associated with collection of biological, botanical, and wildlife material and data in the field
+- Assist in field research and recovery programs including visual encounter and transect surveys, setting and collection of live capture and camera traps, animal handling and measurement of wild animals, and other experimental tasks associated with collection of biological, botanical, and wildlife material and data in the field.

-- Assist with the care and maintenance of equipment, supplies, and facilities for AWR programs, specifically within and around the Biodiversity Conservation Center
+- Assist with the care and maintenance of equipment, supplies, vehicles, and facilities for AWR programs, specifically within and around the Biodiversity Conservation Center.

-- Assist with interpreting research findings and revising procedures as necessary to achieve desired results
+- Assist with data management, analyzing data, and interpreting research findings to revise procedures and inform decisions as necessary to achieve desired results.

-- Can serves as a resource to AWR/ACCR, Zoo, and others on all aspects of assigned area of biological research, species/samples care, diagnostics, social science, or science communication
+- Serve as a resource to AWR/ACCR, Zoo, and others on all aspects of assigned area of biological research, species/samples care, diagnostics, social science, or science communication.

 Who You Are